cyberflamingo/exobrain/a69bdaa3.md

 a << ' there'

 puts a  # Hello there
-puts b  # Hello There
+puts b  # Hello there
 ```

 Using the principle of label we discussed above, we can illustrate the code